AI For Active Roof Leak Calls

 Triple-I homeowner insurance statistics covering claim frequency and cause of loss, including wind and hail claim frequency and the share of homeowners insurance losses tied to wind and hail.

-OSHA guidance document for preventing fall-related injuries and fatalities among workers engaged in residential construction activities such as roofing.
+OSHA guidance document for preventing fall-related injuries and fatalities during residential construction activities such as roofing.

 BBB guidance warning homeowners about storm chasers and out-of-town contractors after disasters, with practical steps for insurance contact, contractor vetting, written estimates, and avoiding high-pressure sales.